Kraizem/SOC-Detection-Lab-Wazuh/README.md

 - Connections targeting uncommon ports (4444, 1337, 8888)
 - High-frequency connection attempts from a single process

-These were captured by **Sysmon (Event ID 3 – Network Connection)** and correlated with the command execution activity from UC2 inside Wazuh to identify the full attack sequence.
+These were captured by **Sysmon (Event ID 3 – Network Connection)** and correlated with UC2 command execution activity inside Wazuh to identify the full attack sequence.

 ---

----
-## Endpoint Monitoring
 ## Use Cases

 ---